-- Use the help resources and your mentoring plan to guide you through the mentoring relationship - If both parties are happy to continue the mentoring relationship after the chemistry meeting, it is advised you meet at least once a month, face to face. - The program is flexible and should continue for as long as the relationship is adding value to both parties. - If needed please reference the meeting agendas and checklists on what to discuss during your meetings. - Meetings should be held in an appropriate setting, e.g. a café on campus, or book a meeting room. - Mentees should drive the process and book the meetings while mentors will be responsible for providing guidelines and ongoing support and commitment to the program.
+- If both parties are happy to continue the mentoring relationship after the chemistry meeting, it is advised you meet at least once a month, face to face. - The default connection length is 6 months, the program is flexible, so you can choose to continue for as long as the relationship is adding value to both parties. - Meetings should be held in an appropriate setting, e.g. video calls (preferred over a phone call), a café on campus, or book a meeting room. - Mentees should drive the process and book the meetings while mentors will be responsible for providing guidelines and ongoing support and commitment to the program.